gomorpheus/morpheus-docs/release_notes/current.rst

 Fixes
 =====

 - Security Groups: Fixed possibility of synced private security groups listing in subtenants
-- vCloud Director: Fixed Cloud Sync Status showing ``OK`` when Cloud Sync was not successful
+- vCloud Director: Fixed Cloud sync status showing ``OK`` when sync was not successful
-- vCloud Director: Fixes scenario where plan size changes in vCD were not detected on next sync, potentially causing restart warning on reconfigure to not display.
+- vCloud Director: Fixes scenario where plan size changes in vCD were not detected on next sync, potentially causing restart warning on reconfigure to not display
-- vCloud Director: Fixed issue with volume deletes on discovered server syncing, preventing Usage Record updates.
+- vCloud Director: Fixed issue with volume deletes on discovered server syncing, preventing usage record updates.
-- Oracle VM: Fixed issues with intermittent provision failures in a HA environments due to appliance in-memory cloud-init ISO config.
+- Oracle VM: Fixed issues with intermittent provision failures in HA environments due to appliance in-memory cloud-init ISO config
-- Instances: Groups Filter: Fixed issue listing all Groups in filter choices when more 100+ Groups exist.
+- Instances: Groups Filter: Fixed issue listing all Groups in filter choices when more 100+ Groups exist
-- Openstack Clouds: Fixed default tenant assignment of synced Routers upon cloud creation when cloud is assigned to sub-tenant.
+- Openstack Clouds: Fixed default tenant assignment of synced Routers upon cloud creation when cloud is assigned to sub-tenant
-- Azure: Fixed usage records not updating when Morpheus Agent fails to install.
+- Azure: Fixed usage records not updating when Morpheus Agent fails to install
-- VMware: Fixed issue with Datastore placement calculations and error surfacing when creating 2+ VMware Instance copies.
+- VMware: Fixed issue with Datastore placement calculations and error surfacing when creating 2+ VMware Instance copies
-- NSX: Fixed issue with Logical Switch and Edge Gateway Tenant assignment on Logical Switches and Edge Gateways created inside a Subtenant.
+- NSX: Fixed issue with Logical Switch and Edge Gateway Tenant assignment on Logical Switches and Edge Gateways created inside a Subtenant
 - NSX: Fixed issue with NSX Edge Gateway creation related to invalid Resource Pool specification
-- NSX: Fixed network creation on synced DLR's
+- NSX: Fixed network creation on synced DLRs
-- NSX: Fixed secondary network creation on created DLR's
+- NSX: Fixed secondary network creation on created DLRs
 - Automation: Execute Scheduling: Fixed issues with deletion of Execution Schedules
 - Kubernetes: Fixed issue when provisioning Hosts with insufficient memory
 - vCloud Director: Windows: Fixed Agent Installation Script injection into Guest OS Customizations when Domain Join is enabled
-- OTC: Added image deletion for failed image import service uploads.
+- OTC: Added image deletion for failed image import service uploads
-- Azure: SQL DBaaS: Added support Databases names that include spaces.
+- Azure: SQL DBaaS: Added support database names that include spaces
-- Convert to Managed: Fixed issue with Tenant visibility on Library Layouts when "Support Convert to managed" is enabled.
+- Convert to Managed: Fixed issue with Tenant visibility on Library Layouts when "Support Convert to Managed" is enabled
-- vCloud Director: Fix removal of vApp when deleting an Instance in morpheus that has been stopped in vCD and vApp is in partially running state.
+- vCloud Director: Fix removal of vApp when deleting an Instance in |morpheus| that has been stopped in vCD and vApp is in partially running state
 - Tenants: Fixed issue when deleting a Tenant with existing Power Schedules
-- Workflows: Fixed issue with Workflows with Multiple Options Types displaying when 2nd Option Type has no default value.
+- Workflows: Fixed issue with Workflows with multiple Options Types displaying when second Option Type has no default value
-- Openstack: Synced Private Networks' Type now displayed as ``Private Network`` instead of ``VLAN``
+- Openstack: Synced Private Network's type now displayed as ``Private Network`` instead of ``VLAN``
-- Openstack Clouds:  Fixed associated Load Balancer visibility not updating when Cloud visibility is changed from Public to Private.
+- Openstack Clouds: Fixed associated Load Balancer visibility not updating when Cloud visibility is changed from Public to Private
-- Cisco ACI: Fixed issue with deleting Cisco ACI Integrations
+- Cisco ACI: Fixed issue with deleting Cisco ACI integrations
-- Reports: Cloud-specific tenant costing analytics report values fix
+- Reports: Cloud-specific Tenant costing analytics report values fix
 - Python Tasks: Fix for Python Tasks script and output size constraints
-- Backups: Local Time value now displayed for Latest date/time on Backup Detail pages
+- Backups: Local Time value now displayed for latest date/time on Backup detail pages
 - Backups: Backup List: Fixed ``All`` Status filter value displayed as as ``Undefined``
-- Tenant Registration: Email sign-in link now links to Tenant url/subdomain instead of Master Tenant base url.
+- Tenant Registration: Email sign-in link now links to Tenant URL/subdomain instead of Master Tenant base URL
-- Tenants: Fixed issues where existing ``reference_data`` would prevent Tenant deletion.
+- Tenants: Fixed issue where existing ``reference_data`` would prevent Tenant deletion
 - Amazon/AWS: Fixed issue with detected Plan changes updating VM records but not Instance records
-- Windows Execution: Fixed potential issue in HA Environments related to Windows Agent websocket session ID, .net not being good at random, and Spring.
+- Windows Execution: Fixed potential issue in HA environments related to Windows Agent websocket session ID, .NET not being good at random, and Spring
-- VMware: Fixed 'Import As Image' session timeouts when ovf export takes longer than 20 minutes.
+- VMware: Fixed 'Import As Image' session timeouts when OVF export takes longer than 20 minutes
-- Policies: Security Banner: Fixed issues with Security Banner display for Subtenant Login URLs
+- Policies: Security Banner: Fixed issues with Security Banner display for Subtenant login URLs
-- Xen: Resolved issue where volume size changes in Xen were only reflected on Virtual Machine records, not Instance and Container records.
+- Xen: Resolved issue where volume size changes in Xen were only reflected on Virtual Machine records, not Instance and Container records
-- Networks: Fixed issue with Custom Network updates not saving when no Tenants exist.
+- Networks: Fixed issue with custom Network updates not saving when no Tenants exist

 ..
 ARM tags variable lookup bug